What is Rayaldee and how is it used?

 The primary analysis compared the proportion of individuals who experienced an at least 30% reduction in plasma intact PTH from baseline to end of trial (average of weeks 20, 22, 24 and 26).
 A larger proportion of patients randomized to RAYALDEE experienced an at least 30% reduction in plasma intact PTH from baseline compared to placebo in both trials [33% versus 8% in the first trial (P<0.001) and 34% versus 7% in the second trial (P<0.001)].

-The Per Protocol (PP) population consisted of all subjects with at least 2 intact PTH values in the calculated baseline and EAP values and who did not have a major protocol deviation during the treatment period of the study.
+The Per Protocol (PP) population consisted of all subjects with at least 2 intact PTH values in the calculated baseline and efficacy assessment period (EAP) values and who did not have a major protocol deviation during the treatment period of the study.
 The PP population comprised 83% of randomized subjects.

 - Tell patients to take RAYALDEE at bedtime and to swallow the capsules whole.